tafariberesford/astrohumans/README.md

 Team Member | Expectation | Discussed
 | :---: | :---: | :---:
 Kheyyon   | 100% Transparency - Be Honest About Your Situation.
-It's make helping you a lot easier which makes the project an enjoyable learning lesson. | &#9744;
+It will make this project alot easier trust me! | &#9744;
 Divine  | Content Cell | &#9744;
 Tafari  | Content Cell | &#9744;
 Sita | Content Cell | &#9744;